Many codes to choose from

-The CL600 range has been designed so the code can be changed on the door in seconds.
-The code chamber (models 600, 610 and 620) consists of 13 buttons and a ‘C’ button which is used to re-set the code chamber after an incorrect entry, and must always be used as the first digit of a code.
+The CL500 code chamber (CL500, CL510, CL520) consists of 11 buttons from which the code is selected, and a ‘C’ button which is used to re-set the chamber after an incorrect entry, and which must always be used as the first digit of a code.
 Buttons may only be used ONCE in a code.
-For example 1212 is NOT possible.
+For example, 1212 is not possible.

 The total is arrived at as follows: